-, we're looking for sound travel advice that saves readers time, money, and trouble when they travel.
-We also publish short, engaging stories about destinations the world over -- those, too, with a practical bent.
-In other words, our feature articles don't just tell a reader what makes a place unique, they also include the how-to information he or she needs to follow in a writer's footsteps.
+At Travel Post Monthly, we’re looking for sound travel advice that saves readers time, money, and trouble when they travel.
+We also publish short, engaging stories about destinations the world over — those, too, with a practical bent.
+In other words, our feature articles don’t just tell a reader what makes a place unique, they also include the how-to information he or she needs to follow in a writer’s footsteps.

 We’re looking for articles in the following styles:

-- Destinations -- Stories about towns, cities, states, regions, or even nations.
+- Destinations — Stories about towns, cities, states, regions, or even nations.
 Keep your story angle relatively narrow.
-Instead of offering a piece about "Colorado," we'd prefer something like "a great family ski resort in Colorado."
-100-600 words.
+Instead of offering a piece about “Colorado,” we’d prefer something like “a great family ski resort in Colorado.” that also offers outdoor recreation at great rates in the off season.”
+100-800 words.

-- Overnight -- Articles about hotels, resorts, B&B's, camp grounds, and more.
+- Road Trip — Articles about hotels, resorts, B&Bs, campgrounds, and more.
+This department is all about interesting routes to travel and great places to stay the night.
 Articles can focus on just one place or could include a short round-up.
-100-600 words.
+100-800 words.

-- What’s Hot -- Notice a trend?
+- Hot Spots — Notice a trend?
 The next hot Chicago neighborhood, perhaps.
-Or maybe you've found the perfect shoe shop… in Mexico.
-Or identified the next Parisian fashion trend… and a great shop in Baltimore bringing the goods Stateside.
-Send us your stories about quirky or hot finds the world over.
+Or maybe you’ve found the perfect shoe shop… in Mexico.
+Or identified the next Parisian fashion trend… and a great shop in Baltimore bringing the goods stateside.
+This department is the place to send stories about quirky or hot finds the world over.
 50-300 words.

 How to Submit an Article